Firasama29/firasama29.github.io/_posts/2024-02-17-primitives-wrappers.md

 tags: [primitives, wrappers]
 ---

-# Should we use primitive data types or Wrapper classes in Java?

 This question occurred to me while I was immersed in some research on Wrapper Classes.
 This is one of the most fundamental topics in Core Java that I find interesting and essential to study deeply.

 Wrapper classes are an integral part of Java.
 They are classes that encapsulate their corresponding primitive data types: **Integer** corresponds to **int** data type, **Double** corresponds to **double**, **Float** to **float**, **Boolean** to **boolean** and so on.